Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 3. Fish eye horn buttons

-Since the wire is in this mini gutter, it is effectively protected from friction which could wear it out in the long run.
-And for good reason: this “fish eye” design comes straight from the world of workwear where it is necessary to have the most durable clothing possible.
+Since the wire is in this mini gutter, it is effectively protected from friction that could wear it out in the long run.
+And for good reason: this "fish eye" design comes straight from the world of workwear where it is necessary to have the most durable clothing possible.

 (BonneGueule turtleneck )